 How to care for and maintain your coconut tree

 - Amend your soil.
-For the common case where your soil doesn’t drain well when you pour water on it, you’ll begin the coconut tree planting process by amending the soil for your coconut palm to a depth of 2 feet with a shovel.
+For the common case where your soil doesn’t drain well when you pour water on it, you’ll begin the coconut tree planting process by amending the soil for your coconut trees to a depth of 2 feet with a shovel.
 Once your hole is dug, mix together equal parts peat, sand, and topsoil.
-This creates a loose, nutrient-rich soil that’s perfect for your baby coconut palm.
+This creates a loose, nutrient-rich soil that’s perfect for your baby coconut trees.
 Conversely, these plants will die — and quickly — if they’re left in standing water or planted in soggy soil.

 - Water your coconut palm tree every couple of days in its first growing season after you plant it.
 After the first year, you can taper your watering back to only during dry periods lasting one week or longer.

 - Make mulch your friend.
 Give your coconut palm tree some protection against weeds by spreading a ring of mulch about 3-inches deep, around 8 inches from its trunk.
 Not only does mulch protect your tree, but it also holds moisture right where it needs it most — near the roots.
 This has the added effect of regulating soil temperature.